-- The theatre unit should encourage faculty and student productions in the community.
+- 1. The theatre unit should encourage faculty and student productions in the community.
 A variety of times, settings, and formats should be investigated to best establish rapport with prospective audiences. - 2.
 The theatre unit should be supportive of community theatrical societies and production groups. - 3.
 The theatre unit, insofar as possible and appropriate, should be involved in teaching theatre at the pre-school, K-12, adult, and senior citizen levels. - 4.
 The theatre unit should be directly involved in the establishment and furtherance of community arts policy both through representation on governing boards and in artistic presentations. - 5.
-There should be cooperation with school theatre programs and community performing groups to enhance theatrical development in the community. - E. Media.
+There should be cooperation with school theatre programs and community performing groups to enhance theatrical development in the community. - 6.
+The theatre unit should consider the inherent benefits which result from drawing upon the various cultural resources in the community. - E. Media.
 The media exercise broad influence.
 As part of their community outreach, theatre units should maintain an aggressive advertising and promotional campaign utilizing all media.

-- Working relationships should be developed with radio and television stations.
+- 1. Working relationships should be developed with radio and television stations.
 These may include the presentation of theatrical productions live or on tape, educational programs, and consultative services of all kinds.
-Cooperation with public radio and television stations, because of their noncommercial status and community orientation, may be especially appropriate. - 2.
+Cooperation with public radio and television stations, because of their non-commercial status and community orientation, may be especially appropriate. - 2.
 Working relationships should be developed with the print media; newspapers, city and local magazines, newsletters and the like, to encourage attention and support of the theatre unit's activities. - 3.
 Attention should be given to evolving media technologies and their possible impact on the marketing of theatrical productions, traditional or otherwise. - 4.
-The fundamental objective of all promotion should be to contribute to a national effort that speaks to the larger idea of theatre as an exciting and enriching opportunity for individuals. - Opportunities should be taken to cooperate with all arts groups to work for improved arts news coverage. - F. Arts and Arts Education Policy Development.
+The fundamental objective of all promotion should be to contribute to a national effort that speaks to the larger idea of theatre as an exciting and enriching opportunity for individuals. - 5.
+Opportunities should be taken to cooperate with all arts groups to work for improved arts news coverage.

+F. Arts and Arts Education Policy Development.
 Theatre units have a responsibility to influence the positive development of regional and national arts policy and to prepare students capable of doing so.